jdjakub/papers/convivial-2020/acm-style/manuscript-acm.md

 \newcommand{\OROM}{Id}
-\title{What does it take to create with domain-appropriate tools?}
+\title{What it takes to create with domain-appropriate tools}
 \subtitle{Reflections on implementing the ``\OROM{}'' system}
 \author[ ]{Joel Jakubovic}
 \affiliation[ ]{University of Kent, Canterbury}